 'Must carry' obligations are subject to periodic review to keep them up to date with technological and market evolution, and to ensure that they continue to be proportionate to the objectives to be achieved.

-2.1 Legal basis for 'must carry' obligations
+1.3 Legal basis for 'must carry' obligations

-The legal basis for imposing 'must carry' obligations is found in the European Electronic Communications Code14 (EECC) and transposed under Regulation 101 of the Electronic Communications Networks and Services (General) Regulations, S.L.
-399.4815 (hereinafter referred to as 'the Regulations').
+The legal basis for imposing 'must carry' obligations is Regulation 101 of the Electronic Communications Networks and Services (General) Regulations, S.L.
+399.4815 (hereinafter